 This blueberry chia jam is primarily blueberry jam, with the addition of chia seeds.
 Not the other way around. 🙂

 - For an extra bit of spice, add a shake or two of ground cinnamon along with the vanilla extract and chia seeds.
-It adds a great flavor to this strawberry chia jam, made with a touch of honey.
+It adds a great flavor to this strawberry chia jam, which also has a nice touch of honey.

 - 1 cup blueberries

-Place blueberries and lemon juice in a small saucepan set over medium heat.
-Once fruit is heated, mash fruit using the back of a wooden spoon or a potato masher and stir until mixture is just barely bubbly.
-This took about 5-6 minutes for me.
+- Place blueberries and lemon juice in a small saucepan set over medium heat.
+Once fruit is heated, mash fruit using the back of a wooden spoon or a potato masher and stir until mixture is just barely bubbly, about 5-6 minutes.

 The photos in this post were updated in September 2018.
 Same great recipe!